 Frequently Asked Questions

-How does the SALT cap removal affect itemizing math?
+How does the SALT cap affect itemizing math?

 What about the mortgage interest cap?

-TCJA capped mortgage interest at the first $750K of acquisition debt (was $1M pre-TCJA, returns to $1M post-sunset).
-Home equity loan interest is only deductible if used to buy/build/improve the home (TCJA rule).
-Post-sunset, HELOC interest is broadly deductible again for any purpose.
+TCJA capped mortgage interest at the first $750K of acquisition debt (was $1M pre-TCJA); OBBBA kept the $750K cap, so the pre-TCJA $1M figure here is the what-if the sunset would have restored.
+Home equity loan interest is only deductible if used to buy/build/improve the home (a TCJA rule, now permanent).
 For homes purchased pre-Dec 15, 2017, the $1M cap was always grandfathered - TCJA didn't change anything.

 Tax Disclaimer: General information only.
 Not tax advice.